Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-How to Prevent Regurgitation in Dogs: 6 Vet Reviewed Methods
+How to Prevent Regurgitation in Dogs: 6 Vet-Explained Causes & Helpful Tips

 Regurgitation is defined as an action where something that was swallowed (usually food) is brought up again to the mouth.
-In dogs, this is also often accompanied with the expulsion of the food from their mouth.
+In dogs, this is also often accompanied by the expulsion of the food from their mouth.
 For many pet owners, the sight of their beloved pup regurgitating food is often upsetting.
 Such a reaction is warranted, as in most cases, regurgitation isn’t considered normal.
 To make matters worse, it may also be confused with vomiting.

 The best way to prevent regurgitation is by addressing its underlying cause.
-In this article, we’ll explain what regurgitation is, how it’s different from vomiting, and what you can do if you observe your pup regurgitating their food.
+In this article, we’ll explain what regurgitation is, how it’s different from vomiting, and what you can do if you observe your pup regurgitating its food.

-What Is Regurgitation?
+What Is Regurgitation In Dogs?

-As previously explained, regurgitation is an action where something your pup eats is brought up again to the mouth and, for dogs, is often accompanied with the expulsion of the item from their mouth.
-For many animals, regurgitation is very normal.
-In fact, many ungulates (hooved animals) known as ruminants constantly regurgitate their food and re-swallow it.
 However, for your pup, this action isn’t considered normal.
 It’s not something a healthy dog should regularly display.
-An occasional episode of your dog eating too quickly might be accompanied with regurgitation.
+An occasional episode of your dog eating too quickly might be accompanied by regurgitation.
 If this happens at a frequency of about just once per month or less often, it usually isn’t a cause for concern.
 However, more frequent episodes warrant veterinary attention.
 Furthermore, determining if your dog is regurgitating can be tricky, as it may also be confused with vomiting.

 A Note About Female Dogs With Puppies